 Make goals time-bound

-Final check to pull it all together.
+Finally, the last step in building your SMART marketing goals is to check to pull it all together.
 Goals need to be time bound.
 When are these 3 new customers coming in.
 Knowing our current performance, we’re only gaining .33 customers/ month.
 Unless we’re investing a lot, a 10x increase isn’t attainable.
 But a 3x increase could be.
 Knowing we’re getting 1 new customer a quarter, we decide to set our goal on a quarter timetable.

 Our final SMART marketing goal would look like: Gain 3 new enterprise hospitality clients for our business quarterly, by growing organic traffic and inbound leads through new content strategy like blogs and placing thought leadership articles.